J22Pregbaha/was-a-mistake/README.md

 │   │   └── ...                # Other files...
-│   ├── flask-back             # The microservice for signing up and signing in │   ├── flask-mail             # The microservice for sending mails │   └── README.md
+│   ├── flask-back             # The microservice for signing up and signing in │   ├── flask-mail             # The microservice for sending mails │   │   ├── main.py            # Main python script that sends the mail
+│   │   ├── README.md          # Setup and general information
+│   │   └── ...                # Other files...
+│   └── README.md
 └── README.md
 ```